semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 import MoreHelp from "/src/components/MoreHelp"

-# Manually integrating Semgrep in various Continuous Integration providers
+# Integrating Semgrep in CI providers without Semgrep App

 Run Semgrep in your Continuous Integration (CI) pipeline to scan your repository for code vulnerabilities and other issues.
+This guide explains how to set up Semgrep in your pipeline without the use of Semgrep App.

 There are two general steps to setting up Semgrep in your CI pipeline manually: